 Step 7: Whisk a small egg in a bowl.
 Brush the egg wash over the challah dough.
 This will help it get golden.

 Step 8: Bake the challah in the oven at 350º F for 25 minutes.
 Note the actual baking time will vary depending on the size and thickness of the challah you make.

 Remove the gluten free pumpkin challah from the oven and place it on a wire rack to cool.
 Do not slice the challah until it has cooled.
 Serve for Shabbat or anytime.

 This pumpkin challah will keep fresh for up to 3 days.
 Store it in an airtight container in your refrigerator.
 Note gluten free flour doesn't have the same preservatives, so it will not keep fresh long outside of the refrigerator.

 To braid round challah, roll two long strands out of the dough.
 Twist the strands around each other, then roll them into a round shape.
 (Similar to how you would roll cinnamon rolls.)
 Bake it in that round position.

-Yes you can freeze this challah.
-I actually recommend you do this.
+Yes, you can freeze this challah.
+I recommend you do this.
 Slice the challah or freeze it whole.
-If you slice it, you may want to place wax paper between each slice to prevent it from freezing together.
+If you slice it, you may want to place wax paper between each slice to prevent it from freezing.

 More Gluten Free Pumpkin Recipes: